aethershill/quartz/content/Areas/blog/posts/Humble Beginnings.md

 From this point forward it "should" be smooth sailing.
 Just need to decide how to structure content and what kind of stuff I want to publish.
 Basically, I need time and to mess around to break and then fix things.

-Next for me to figure out how I'm [[Projects/20230806 Structure The Site/Structuring the Garden|Structuring the Garden]].
+Next for me to figure out how I'm [[Areas/blog/posts/Structuring the Garden|Structuring the Garden]].